 - Economic and monetary union.
 Concern countries that are member of the European Union as well as of the Eurozone (using the Euro as currency).
 Some countries, such as the United Kingdom and Sweden are member of the EU, but not part of the eurozone.

-Since the collapse of the Soviet Union in 1991 and of its control over Eastern Europe in 1989 (fall of the Berlin Wall), the world’s political landscape has considerably changed.
-The European Union (EU) has strengthened its foundations with new members in the mid 1990s (Sweden, Finland and Austria) and growing linkages with Eastern European countries which lead to a new wave of membership in 2004 and 2007.
+Since the collapse of the Soviet Union in 1991 and its control over Eastern Europe in 1989 (fall of the Berlin Wall), the world’s political landscape has considerably changed.
+The European Union (EU) has strengthened its foundations with new members in the mid-1990s (Sweden, Finland, and Austria) and growing linkages with Eastern European countries, leading to a new wave of membership in 2004 and 2007.
 North America merged within NAFTA while South America developed Mercosur and the Andean Pact.
-Africa, the Middle East and South Asia have not yet developed significant regional trade agreements, but have established multilateral fee trade agreements with other countries.
+Africa, the Middle East, and South Asia have not yet generated significant regional trade agreements but have established multilateral free trade agreements with other countries.
 The only trading bloc of relevance in Asia is ASEAN, although most Asian economies are important traders.